andrewcbancroft/andrewcbancroft-blog/content/blog/musings/dissecting-10-read-10-said-my-new-swift-ios-app.md

 ### Wrapping up

-While this isn&#8217;t the first app I&#8217;ve worked on and published to the App Store, it _is_ my first _personal_ project idea that&#8217;s out there.
+While this isn't the first app I've worked on and published to the App Store, it _is_ my first _personal_ project idea that's out there.
 I had a lot of fun building it as a utility for myself in my own Scripture memorization efforts.
 My hope is that the tool (and more importantly, [the strategy][10]) is helpful to others as well!

 My goal in this article was to give you a &#8220;behind the scenes&#8221; look at 10 Read 10 Said.
 I hope your curiosity has been satisfied by some of these inside looks into the app!